Welcome to Dispute Resolution!

 The requirement for schools to facilitate parents’ participation in educational decisions regarding their children is evident throughout the Individuals with Disabilities Education Act (IDEA), the federal law that deals with special education.
 Although the spirit of the regulations is that parents and schools will arrive at consensus, sometimes conflict arises.
 The Office of Dispute Resolution offers a number of options for parents and schools to address and resolve these conflicts.

-Click on the icons below to learn more about the various services offered by Dispute Resolution.
-The colored buttons at the right provide additional services offered by Dispute Resolution.
+Click on the links under the icons below to learn more about the services offered by Dispute Resolution.
+The colored buttons at the right provide additional information.

 What is Dispute Resolution?